Market intelligence for international student recruitment from ICEF

 • Alternative destinations gaining a greater share of the world’s internationally mobile students (this is already happening – see From the Big Four to the Big Fourteen for background).

-• A declining economic contribution of international education in Big Four economies.
+• A decline in the economic contribution of international education in the Big Four.

 • A weakening of innovation and productivity in Big Four economies.
 India, in particular, contributes a large volume of STEM students and workers to Western nations.